opendatabio/opendatabio/resources/docs/en/Auxiliary-Objects.md

 <a name="user_translations"></a>
 ***
 ## User Translation Model
-The **UserTranslation** model translates user data: [Trait](Trait-Objects#traits) and Trait Categories names and descriptions, [Picture](#pictures) descriptions and [Tags](#tags).
+The **UserTranslation** model translates user data: [Trait](Trait-Objects#traits) and Trait Categories names and descriptions, [MediaFiles](#mediafiles) descriptions and [Tags](#tags).
 The relations between these models are established by  [polymorphic relations](Core-Objects#polymorphicrelationships) using fields `translatable_type` and `translatable_id`.
 This model permits translations to any language listed in the **Language** table, which is currently only accessible for insertion and edition directly in the SQL database.
 Input forms in the web interface will be listed for registered Languages.

 ![](https://github.com/opendatabio/datamodel/blob/master/usertranslation_model.png)
 <img src="{{ asset('images/docs/usertranslation_model.png') }}" alt="Tag model" with=350>